Brian-ED/P1-fitness/README.md

-# P1 project for Software course in Aalborg University, in Aalborg.
+# P1 project for Software course in Aalborg University, in Aalborg